 Nobody likes to think about the daily risks their children face.
-Unfortunately, your worst case scenario has become a reality—and you’re wondering how such a terrible accident could have occurred.
-A falling injury can happen many different ways, with any number of parties responsible—especially if that fall caused the loss of your child.
+Unfortunately, your worst-case scenario has become a reality—and you’re wondering how such a terrible accident could have occurred.
+A falling injury can happen in many different ways, with any number of parties responsible—especially if that fall caused the loss of your child.

 Children Suffer Head Injuries Due to Many Types of Falls

 - Stairways – Many injuries result from children falling down stairs, but studies have shown that a child’s head and extremities are most likely to be injured.
 Head injuries are also common in infants who fall while being carried by an adult.

 - Shopping carts and strollers – Roughly one in ten children who fall from strollers or shopping carts suffer skull fractures, with even more suffering intracranial bleeds.